nimble/FlappyBird/README.md

 >This Project was designed for the sole purpose of re-creating Flappy Bird from iOS & Android for our Final Project for ICS4U in Turing.
 We recieved a perfect mark for this Project (thank you Mr.Vandenburg).

+# Demo
+![Flappy][logo2]
 # How to Run

 1) Install Turing from: http://compsci.ca/blog/download-turing-411/

->If you're on a Mac, it's a pain to install Turing.
+> If you're on a Mac, it's a pain to install Turing.
 It involves downloading Wine, WineBottler, etc. If I were you, just run it through a Windows VM).

 2) Un-zip this file and run ```main.t``` with Turing.